 Fill Your Pots

 I use regular cheap potting soil that does not have any fertilizers added, or you can make your own with compost and perlite.
-75% screened compost and 25% perlite.
+Two thirds screened compost and one-third perlite.
 I don’t moisten it, just fill the pots to 1/4 inch from the brim.

 I place 2 leaves per pot, making sure only the stem is in the soil and the leaves do not touch the side of the pot or the soil.